1 9 5 8 – 1 9 6 4 (USA)

 He was replaced by Troy Donahue as a long-haired intellectual-type that parked the cars for Dino’s.
 Producers eventually gave in and Donahue was sent packing.

 Replacing Kookie in the parking lot was J.R.
-Hale who also had his own language – he spoke in abbreviations, man.
+Hale (Robert Logan) who also had his own language – he spoke in abbreviations, man.

 Stu left the glamorous surroundings of West Hollywood for a career pursuing international spy cases.
 Gone were Dino’s bar, the jazzy beatnik music and even the Sunset Strip itself.
 The tone of the show also changed, from goofy escapism to bleak, violent hard-boiled pulp.

-Abysmal ratings followed.
-The show was cancelled in February of 1964, with re-runs featuring the original cast playing out the summer.
+Abysmal ratings followed and the show was cancelled in February 1964, with re-runs featuring the original cast playing out the summer.

 Efrem Zimbalist Jr